 - Make it useful.
 We’ve all received logo-laden knick-knacks that sit on a desk (or reside in a junk drawer).
-An appreciated gift puts thoughtfulness and usefulness before blatant marketing.
+Valuable executive appreciation gifts put thoughtfulness and usefulness before blatant marketing.

 - Personalize it.
 How can your gift fit that person alone?
 Maybe it’s catering to a personal interest or adding initials or a name.
 Genuine effort to show you thought about the individual can go a long way.

 - Include a meaningful note.
 You don’t have to be a master wordsmith.
-Even a simple expression of appreciation or a brief explanation as to why you chose the specific gift means a lot.
+Even a simple thank you note, expression of appreciation or a brief explanation as to why you chose the specific gift means a lot.

 And now, on to the good stuff.
-Our 30 Ideas for Great Executive Gifts.
+Our 30 Gift Ideas for Corporate Executives.